Case Studies

 As a leader in addressing rising homelessness in Charlotte, The Salvation Army of Greater Charlotte used its first Day 1 Families Fund grant to “say ‘yes’ to more families who were in crisis and keep whole families—including dads and teenaged sons—together,” according to Deronda Metz, the organization’s director of social services.
 The grant helped The Salvation Army of Greater Charlotte launch programs for both children and adults to improve their wellbeing and expand its diversion efforts, which has helped 275 families stay out of homelessness.

-Learn more about The Salvation Army of Greater Charlotte on their website.
+Learn more about The Salvation Army of Greater Charlotte.